 The circle indicate where we are discussing in this chapter.

 At the end of the Sengoku Period and during Azuchi Momoyama Period the economy improved a lot and a new culture flourished.
 They created gorgeous and spectacular art objects, paintings, buildings, and interior decorations.
 Tea ceremony started by Sen-no-Rikyu (千の利休 )、also, Kabuki started around his time.
 This is somewhat similar to the European Renaissance——-strange enough this new art emergence happened at the same time in Japan and Europe.
 Around this time, many Europeans came to Japan.
 This was the time of the Exploration to the East by Europeans.
 They were from England, Spain, Holland and Portugal.
 The novel “Shogun” by James Clavell was staged around this time.
 This novel is based on the real person, William Adams, and Jan Joosten Van Londersteyn*¹.
 You can see Jan Joosten’s statue in Tokyo station today.
 When I visit Japan every year, I stay at the hotel near Tokyo station, I often pass in front of Yan Yoosten’s statue.
 It is located inside the Tokyo station, underground in the midst of the extremely busy shops.
 It is very easily missed unless you look for it.
-There is another one outside of the Tokyo station.
+There is another his statue side of the Tokyo station.
 Tokugawa Iyeyasu, the Shogun hired William Adams and Jan Joosten (Japanese call him Jan Joosten, not his entire name) as his advisers and received information on Europe from them.
 The Shogun treated them nicely.
-The area where Jan Joosten lived then is now called Yaesu (八重洲 ) after Jan Joosten.
+The area where Jan Joosten lived is now called Yaesu (八重洲 ) after Jan Joosten.
 And William Adams changed his name to Miura Anjin and lived in Miura area.
 The record of those two people is well kept.
 If you are interested in you can find it easily.
 Europeans brought many European goods and ideas.
 Christianity became popular and widely spread.
 It was accepted but later Toyotomi Hideyoshi banned it.
-Today no religious restriction.
+After Meiji Era (1868), there is no religious restriction.

 The Edo Period is after Tokugawa Iyeyasu became Shogun (1603) until the Meiji Restoration or the Meiji (明治) of 1868.
 During the Edo Period, Tokugawa Bakufu (Tokugawa government) is the only entity who had the political power.
 The Emperors existed but the political power was shifted to the Tokugawa Bakufu.
 Gradually, ports for the European ships were limited, eventually, Spaniards were not allowed to come to Japan, then Portuguese were not allowed.
 Japanese were forbidden to travel abroad.
 By around 1640, the place called Dejima whichi is Hirato in Nagasaki prefecture (平戸、長崎 ) was the only place opened for a foreigner to do business with Japan and only Dutches were allowed.
 Japan closed the country to the outside world until Meiji Restoration (1868).